karx/karx.github.io/computeTheory/README.md

 ## Self-referencial Compute Systems
 What we call living beings.
 Well the ones we have acknowledged.
-One repercution of thinking of living beings as Self-referencial compute systems is, the online communities that we see, are also examples of living beings, the rain we see are compute outputs of a much larger being.
+One repercution of thinking of living beings as Self-referential compute systems is, the online communities that we see, are also examples of living beings, the rain we see are compute outputs of a much larger being.

 ## Computes that you like:
 This abstraction of 'compute systems' really is amazing and helpful here.
-Helps define/identify tasks that align and help you acheive state of flow.
+Helps define/identify tasks that align and help you achieve state of flow.

 ## You - a compute system.
-Embracing the idea, like all such ideas makes it 'actually powerfull'.
+Embracing the idea, like all such ideas makes it 'actually powerful'.